juliesymons/juliesymons/GettingStarted.md

 Actuators are to output *tensor fields* from a *compute graph*.
 The *compute graph* sends out information or enacts side-effects through actuators, which are *tensor fields* that source external data streams such as consoles, video displays, speakers, databases, or files.
 Actuators are the complement of sensors.

 This tutorial has two Actuator examples.
-The simplest example is the [ActuatorExample](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/libcog/actuators/ActuatorExample.scala), located at `libcog/actuators/ActuatorExample`.
+The simplest example is the [ActuatorExample](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/libcog/actuators/ActuatorExample.scala), located in `libcog/actuators`.

 Here is the constructor:
 `val actuator = Actuator(field, actuatorData, (column) => 4 - column)`